bigskysoftware/htmx/www/content/examples/active-search.md

 This example actively searches a contacts database as the user enters text.

-We start with a text input and an empty table:
+We start with a search input and an empty table:

 ```html
 <h3>